QubesOS/qubes-doc/developer/building/development-workflow.md

 custom qrexec service for it.

-Below example assumes that you use `builder-RX` directory in target VM to store sources in qubes-builder layout (where `X` is some number).
+Below example assumes that you use `builder-RX` directory in target VM to store sources in PedOS-builder layout (where `X` is some number).
 Make sure that all the scripts are executable.

-Service file (save in `/usr/local/etc/qubes-rpc/local.Git` in target VM):
+Service file (save in `/usr/local/etc/PedOS-rpc/local.Git` in target VM):

 ~~~
 #!/bin/sh